squidfunk/mkdocs-material/docs/getting-started.md

 Just copy the file from the original theme and make your adjustments.
 See the section on [overriding partials][11] in the customization guide.

+!!! warning "Migrating from Material 0.2.x"

+    In 0.2.x, localization was done within the `extra` configuration of your `mkdocs.yml`.
+With 1.0.0 this is no longer possible as the configuration will be ignored.

   [11]: customization.md#overriding-partials